kayms/S7-cpp-for-Snap7/README.md

 13-Agu-2025 - Added MIT LICENSE, Important building note to fix access violation bug in snap7 before building

+16-Oct-2024 - Added Source to Repo, add CMake for better use with other Projekts, apply patch mentioned in `building_note_for_snap7`, add makefile für aarch64 plattform

 ## License

 The project uses the MIT license.
 See external LICENSE file in project root.